astampoulis/makam-paper-funpearl/makamcode/10-summary.md

 # Where our heroes summarize what they've done and our story concludes before the credits start rolling

 STUDENT.
 I feel like we've done a lot here.
-And, some of the things we did I don't think I've seen in the literature before, but then again, it's not clear to me what's Makam-specific and what isn't.
+And some of the things we did I don't think I've seen in the literature before, but then again, it's not clear to me what's Makam-specific and what isn't.
 In any case, I think a lot of people would find that quickly prototyping their PL research ideas using this style of higher-order logic